wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/decoders.rst

 | **Allowed values** | Any `sregex expression <regex.html#os-match-or-sregex-syntax>`_         |
 +--------------------+-------------------------------------------------------------------------+

-As a example, we can set this field to a specific IP, or any other source, to match the logs from there:
+As an example, we can set this field to a specific IP, or any other source, to match the logs from there:

   .. code-block:: xml